nasriyasoftware/HyperCloud/README.md

 router.use('*', rateLimitHandler);
 ```

-Alternatively, you can use one of the built-in limiter.
+Alternatively, you can use one of the built-in limiters.
 ```js
 router.use('*', server.rateLimiter.limitBy.ipAddress(100));
 ```